FEUP-ESOF-2020-21/open-cx-t1g5-esoflers/Development-Report.md

 **Value and effort**.
 At the end, it is good to add a rough indication of the value of the user story to the customers (e.g. [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method) method) and the team should add an estimation of the effort to implement it, for example, using t-shirt sizes (XS, S, M, L, XL).

+# Teste
+As a participant, I want an interface to the product

+As a host, I want to create a meeting

 ### Domain model